You'll have to wait for Venmo-type Apple payments

 Tuesday is the release day for Apple's new mobile operating system, iOS 11.
 But its new Venmo-style peer-to-peer Apple Pay feature won't be a part of the release.

-Since Apple announced the new feature, which lets you send payments to friends or anyone else in your contacts list via iMessage or Siri on the iPhone, iPad or Apple Watch, it said it would be "coming this fall," first to US users.
-But as MacRumors points out, an Apple Newsroom post Monday makes it clear that the feature won't be part of the iOS 11 launch.
+The new feature lets you send payments to friends or anyone else in your contacts list via iMessage or Siri on the iPhone, iPad or Apple Watch.
+In June, Apple said the new feature would be "coming this fall," first to US users.
+But as MacRumors points out, an Apple Newsroom post Monday makes it clear the feature won't be part of the iOS 11 launch.

 Apple confirmed the feature isn't delayed, and was always planned as a later update to iOS 11.
 The company followed a similar pattern with the launch of Apple Pay in 2015.
 Apple Pay was announced in September 2015 but launched with an October update to iOS 8.